Key Study Findings Include:

 The other substantial finding in the study is the participants with diabetes (17.4 percent) were three times more likely than those without the disease to have significant visual impairment.
 This increase was found in the Chinese American study participants with Type II diabetes who had cataracts or macular edema resulting in visual impairments.
 While 41 percent of these Chinese American study participants had DR, this is a lower percentage than has been reported among Chinese people living in rural China (46 percent) and Latinos living in Los Angeles (48 percent).
 As well, Chinese Americans were found to have a lower reported rate of DR than Chinese residing in rural Northern China, likely a result of their better access to diabetes screening and treatment.

 Asian Americans are the fastest growing racial group in the U.S. and Chinese Americans are the largest segment of this population, according to the latest U.S. Census.
-Rohit Varma, MD, MPH, interim dean of the Keck School of Medicine of USC and director of the USC Roski Eye Institute, was the study’s principal investigator and one of the world’s leading experts in population based eye disease.
+Rohit Varma, MD, MPH, was the study’s principal investigator and one of the world’s leading experts in population based eye disease.

 “This study sounds a clarion call for all eye care providers to be aware of the prevalence of wet AMD in those of Chinese ancestry and to provide the available treatments such as injections and laser therapies,” said Dr. Varma.
 “And while not as prevalent as we see in the Latino community, we also need to be aware of addressing those Chinese Americans with diabetes to prevent DR and the onset of significant visual impairment.”